Quarantine Hair - Go Bald or Go Long?

 Styling: If you ever feel the need to get out of the house, you can either wear a hat or style your hair before you leave.

 There are many styles that you can try as your hair grows out.
-Some inspirations for medium length hairstyles are the respectable gentlemen above: Brad Pitt and Harry Styles.
+Some inspirations for medium length hairstyles are Brad Pitt (pictured above) and Harry Styles.

 To style your hair, start with damp hair after washing your hair with shampoo.

 You could put a drop of hair oil (coconut or almond) before styling to precondition your hair.
-Then, comb your hair into place while using a blow dryer on the cold setting (heat baaad!).
+Then, comb your hair into place while using a blow dryer on the cold setting.
 Follow that by using a light hair product to set your hair.

 Keep in mind that your hair type may not suit certain hairstyles.
 If your hair is very coarse, chances are longer hairstyles will not suit you.
 Alternatively, if you are hair is fine or wavy, you may want to try it.

 Are you growing, cutting, or buzzing your hair?
-We at Groombox will have the barber deal with the mess as we grow it out till quarantine ends.
+We at Groombox will have our barbers deal with our mess as we grow it out till quarantine ends.